Launceston City FC

-Launceston City Football Club is an Australian soccer club based in Launceston, Tasmania.
-The club was founded in 1957 and currently participating in the Tasmanian NPL Tasmania since 2013, run by the governing body Football Federation Tasmania.
-The club has over 100 registered players across senior, women and social leagues.
+Launceston City Football Club (formerly Launceston Juventus) is an Australian association football club based in Launceston, Tasmania.
+The club competes in the state's top tier, NPL Tasmania, administered by Football Tasmania.
+Founded in 1958 by members of Launceston's Italian community, many of whom migrated after World War II, the club fields senior men's, women's and junior teams.

-The junior club was briefly called "Westside Devils Soccer Club" from 1998 to 2016 and has since changed to Launceston City Devils.
-It has age groups from Under 6 to Under 16, and is one of the largest and most successful junior soccer clubs in the state with over 350 junior soccer players.
-The club also has a women's team which has been dominant since the turn of the century, picking up 9 Premier League titles and going unbeaten over four league seasons between 2005 and 2008.
+The club has operated a junior program since 1984.
+Following a policy to remove ethnic names from Australian club football in the late 1990s, the junior arm competed as the Westside Devils Junior Soccer Club from 1998 to 2016, later as Launceston City Devils, and amalgamated with the senior club in 2019 to compete under the Launceston City name.
+The program fields teams from Under-5 to Under-16.

+Launceston City also runs girls' and women's programs across multiple age groups, including a senior women's team that has won fourteen Northern Premier League titles.
+The women's first team went unbeaten in five consecutive league seasons from 2004 to 2008.

 History

-Launceston City founded in 1957.
 City was particularly dominant in the 1960s, when they won every season except 1964.
 Although Northern Tasmania's most successful club with 19 Northern titles, they have failed to repeat their dominance of the 60s.
-The club uses the colours of Juventus and have links to the club.
+The club uses the colours of Juventus and has links to the club.
 Prior to the cessation of ethnic affiliations by Australian football clubs in 1997, Launceston City were known as Launceston Juventus.

 In 1978 Launceston Juventus relocated from their home ground at Brooks High School to Buckby Motors Park located in Prospect Vale next to the Australian Italian Club where the club is still playing home games till this day.
-Buckby Motors Park has two playing grounds, fully functional floodlights for night games, clubrooms, change rooms.
+TassieCare Park has two playing grounds, fully functional floodlights for night games, clubrooms and changerooms.

 Launceston City fields teams in the National Premier League Tasmania NPL, the second tier of Australian football, Northern Championship, Northern League 1, Under 18's and competes in the Northern Women's Championship Team this makes up over 100 senior registered players.

-With regard to youth and juniors as of 2022, the club has over 450 players, compromising on 41 junior teams and over 100 enrolments in the fledging 'Juventus Academy'.
+With regard to youth and juniors as of 2024, the club has nearly 600 players, compromising of 58 junior teams and over 100 enrolments in the clubs 'Juventus Academy'.

 Since 2018, a video of former goalkeeper Niko Giantsopoulos kicking the ball away prior to an opposition striker taking a penalty has been a regular viral video on social media.
 The move, designed to throw his opponent off balance psychologically just prior to taking the kick, resulted in Giantsopoulos being issued a yellow card, but the penalty went ahead.
 Giantsopoulos saved the goal.